Health Benefits of Chocolate for Seniors

 Polyphenols

 Dark chocolate with a high percentage of cacao is rich in health-boosting compounds called polyphenols.
 Polyphenols deliver antioxidant properties to help reduce chronic inflammation, cell damage, and the risk of other health conditions.
-Polyphenols can also be found in a variety of fruits and vegetables, tea, and red wine.
+Polyphenols can be found in various fruits and vegetables, tea, and red wine.

 Mineral-Rich